Humanizr/Humanizer/readme.md

 ###<a id="humanize-collections">Humanize Collections</a>

 You can call `Humanize` on any `IEnumerable` to get a nicely formatted string representing the objects in the collection.
-By default, `ToString()` will be called on each item to get it's representation but a formatting function may be passed to `Humanize` instead.
+By default `ToString()` will be called on each item to get its representation but a formatting function may be passed to `Humanize` instead.
 Additionally, a default separator is provided("and" in English), but a different separator may be passed into `Humainze`.

 For instance: